oxyroid/M3UAndroid/README.md

 # M3UAndroid

-> This branch is only for my Graduation Project and it won't be merge to the master branch.

 <a href="https://t.me/m3u_android"><img src="https://img.shields.io/badge/Telegram-2CA5E0?style=flat&logo=telegram&logoColor=white"></a>

 M3U is a FREE stream media player on android devices, which made of jetpack compose.